 For pre-owned cars, you should take it upon yourself to have the transfer of ownership done as soon as you take the car into possession.
 Simply because it is illegal to drive a car and not have it in your name in the first place unless you’ve been assigned or deputized to drive one.

 So, here are the basic requirements and corresponding costs when having your car’s registration details transferred to your name:

 |Notarized Deed of Sale||Php 450|

 |Comprehensive Third Party Liability||Php 650|

 |LTO Transfer of Ownership Procedure (Inspection/ processing)||Php 229.06 – 379.06|

+One of the costs of buying a car is paying for an insurance.
 To further compound your driving obligations, Third Party Liability (TPL) insurance is a compulsory requirement to have your car registered.
 TPL answers, albeit on a limited capacity, for your obligations to a third party who figures in a road accident with you.
 These are usually pedestrians although the Insurance Code of the Philippines states that these can be anyone who is not a member of your household, not a relative riding with you or not an employee working for you in your house.

 However, TPL does not cover vehicle or property damage, vandalism, vehicle theft, hospital bills or Acts of Nature/ Acts of God scenarios such as floods.
 Remember Ondoy?
 This is where Comprehensive Insurance comes in.
 As a responsible car owner, it is to your best interest to be covered by this type of insurance.
 You are basically betting that for one year, you will find yourself needing financial assistance from the insurance company for your car in any of the above circumstances.
 If you are buying a brand new car in cash now, you need to factor this into your initial outlay.